 At the end of the day, the quality of sales calls is one of the most important indicators you have to monitor.

 Are your prospects satisfied?

-If you are thinking on how to get more calls, the best thins is to randomly analyze conversations with clients to ensure the quality is on the best level possible and meets your standards.
+If you are thinking about how to get more calls, the best thins is to randomly analyze conversations with clients to ensure the quality is on the best level possible and meets your standards.

-Take notes, observe what works best and deliver feedback to your salespeople.
+Take notes, observe what works best, and deliver feedback to your salespeople.

-Observe, measure and conclude
+Observe, measure, and conclude.

 The biggest challenge for a leader of a sales team is to choose metrics that match the company’s goals and will help monitor sales calls efficiency to ensure you get more phone calls.

 You have to decide which ones to measure and how to manage your reps.